 - The saved (those who accepted the message of the gospel) are always identified primarily as those who believed (i.e. Acts 4:32), not those who repented, or were baptized, or did any kind of works.
 These other things happened, but salvation is by faith alone.
 (The other things came about as preparation for or as a result of salvation.
 Baptism symbolizes not salvation but turning from the old way of life to a life of discipleship.)

-- The book of Acts contains no mention of heaven.
+- The book of Acts contains no mention of heaven as part of the gospel message.
 This is interesting since most of today’s gospel presentations make heaven a primary motivating factor.

 - The book of Acts also contains no mention of hell or the wrath of God.
 Rather it speaks of the final judgment of all men.
 Jesus is not promoted as a Savior from hell but from this judgment.
 It seems merely presenting the message of future judgment is enough to get people to think about what that means and what needs to be done.